python/mypy/docs/source/final_attrs.rst

    class Derived(Base):
        ID: Final = 1  # OK

-Declaring a name as final only guarantees that the name wll not be re-bound to another value.
+Declaring a name as final only guarantees that the name will not be re-bound to another value.
 It doesn't make the value immutable.
 You can use immutable ABCs and containers to prevent mutating such values: